 The minimum age to be an independent volunteer with Jackson County Library Services is 12 years old.
 Youth who are 11 years and younger may volunteer if accompanied at all times by a parent or guardian who has completed a criminal background check and is a registered volunteer.

-In order to plan work assignments in response to workload, most volunteer positions have a set schedule.
+In order to plan work assignments in response to workload, most volunteer positions have a set schedule through our Volunteer Management Platform, Volgistics, or a printed schedule to log your hours.
 If having a schedule does not work for your circumstances, positions may be available that are more flexible.
-We can discuss your scheduling availability during your interview.

-Maybe.
+Reach out to your high school counselor/advisor.
 Each branch and each department has different needs and some are able to accommodate and supervise high school internship and service hours.
-For more information, please contact the Volunteer Coordinator at 541.774.6592.

 Unfortunately, the Library is unable to accept court-ordered volunteers.
 The volunteer program at the library is looking for people who want to make a minimum commitment of three months.
 Most court-mandated volunteering does not fit into this structure.